 Steelcut Oats with Coconut Milk

-8 ½ cups water
+- 8 ½ cups water

-2 cups steel-cut oats
+- 2 cups steel-cut oats

-1 14-ounce can unsweetened coconut milk or 1 ¾ cups whole milk
+- 1 14-ounce can unsweetened coconut milk or 1 ¾ cups whole milk

-¼ cup packed light brown sugar
+- ¼ cup packed light brown sugar

-½ teaspoon fine salt
+- ½ teaspoon fine salt

-Nuts, dried fruit, honey or maple syrup – optional
+- Nuts, dried fruit, honey or maple syrup – optional

-Before bed, coat the inside of the slow cooker with butter to keep the oatmeal from sticking, then add in the oats, water, coconut or whole milk, brown sugar, and salt, enough for eight servings.
+- Before bed, coat the inside of the slow cooker with butter to keep the oatmeal from sticking, then add in the oats, water, coconut or whole milk, brown sugar, and salt, enough for eight servings.

 Chocolate Cherry Crock Pot Cake

-1 18.25-ounce pkg. chocolate cake mix
+- 1 18.25-ounce pkg. chocolate cake mix

-1 cup sour cream
+- 1 cup 1 sour cream

-1/2 cup vegetable oil
+- 1/2 cup vegetable oil

-1 cup water
+- 1 cup water

-1 5.9-oz. package instant chocolate pudding mix
+- 1 5.9-oz. package instant chocolate pudding mix

-1 11.5-oz. bag milk chocolate chips
+- 1 11.5-oz bag milk chocolate chips

-1 cup Bing cherries, chopped and pits removed Ice cream or whipped cream – optional
+- 1 cup Bing cherries, chopped and pits removed Ice cream or whipped cream – optional

 - In a large mixing bowl, mix together cake mix, sour cream, vegetable oil, water, and eggs with a hand-held mixer until just combined.

 - Cook on high for 4 hours.
 Serve with ice cream or whipped cream.